-Which Parasites Pose a Risk in Spring?
+Which Parasites Pose a Risk?

 2. Fleas: High risk.
 Fleas love the warm weather and breed most actively during Spring.
 Fleas can be very difficult to see in your pet's fur - in fact, most people will never see them.
 You may instead spot 'flea dirt' (which is actually flea faeces!) within the fur over your dog's rump or under your cat's chin.
 Make sure to keep your pet protected all Spring long with a reputable flea preventative like Nexgard, Bravecto, or Revolution Plus.
 Learn more about fleas and their life cycle.

 3. Intestinal worms: Moderate risk.
 Unfortunately, pesky worms never rest!
 These 'evergreen' parasites pose a risk all year round, and can lead to debilitating illnesses particularly in young animals.
 Depending on the species, worms are usually caught in the soil or passed from dog-to-dog via direct contact.
 Learn more about the worms of concern in Australia.

 4. Heartworm: Moderate-high risk.
 The transmission of heartworm is at its worst in Summer due to its mosquito-borne method of spread, however mozzies can certainly start to ramp up in Spring - so it's vital to be on top of your pet's heartworm prevention.
 Plus, with such a slow life cycle, pets requires consistent treatment with no breaks, in order to protect against any immature larvae and keep their bodies heartworm-free!
 Learn more about heartworm and the best prevention for dogs.